CraftAcademyLabs/ca_course/guides/Implementing_devise_token_auth_on_web_app.md

   end
 end
 ```
-If you run the test now, you will see that we don´t have any route matches
+If you run the test now, you will see that we don´t have any route matches.

 Lets start off with the routes then, add these lines to the `config/routes.rb`:
 ```ruby